Steve Hillier's Songwriting Notes

 This song has been celebrated as ‘the campest thing you’ve ever written’, and it’s up against some stiff competition.

-But this song isn’t another ‘Last Song’, this was the first song I wrote for Dubstar after I’d agreed to Sarah that I’d do more work after <text redacted> in 2008.
+But this song isn’t another ‘Last Song’, this was the first song I wrote for Dubstar after I’d agreed to Sarah that I’d do more work after we split in 2008.
 This time it would be impersonal.
 I’d had enough of the soul searching, the drama, the pointless and endless problems, I just wanted to get on with it, get back and get off.
-So I wrote what I thought was a dancefloor smash and called it Front To Back.
+So I wrote what I thought was a potential dancefloor smash and called it Front To Back.

 There’s an ambition I’ve had since 1984.
 I’d had all the usual ones of being signed, getting on Top of The Pops, seeing the world but there was still one nagging at me.